vejol/distributed-seat-reservation-system/README.md

 To run three nodes with a shared replicated state:

 1. Open **three separate terminal windows**.
-2. In each terminal, navigate to the cloned repository.
+2. In each terminal, navigate to the cloned repository and activate the virtual environment with `source raft-node/venv/bin/activate`
 3. Start the `counter.py` script with different port parameters:

    - Terminal 1: